itamae-kitchen/itamae/README.md

 ## Concept

-- Chef-like DSL
+- Chef-like DSL (but not compatible with Chef)
 - Simpler and lighter weight than Chef
-- Not compatible with Chef
+- Only recipes
 - Idempotent

 ## Installation